-With a little planning at planting time, garlic is one of the most trouble-free crops you can grow in the garden.
-Here are some tips for growing garlic.
+With a bit of planning at planting time, garlic is one of the most trouble-free crops you can grow in the garden.
+Learn how to grow garlic with this comprehensive guide.

 Why Grow Garlic?

 - More Variety: There are more than 200 cultivars of garlic available in from seed catalogs and farmers’ markets in the United States.
 Only two varieties are commonly found in grocery stores.
-If you like cooking and eating garlic, growing your own lets you add different varieties to your meal planning.
+If you like cooking and eating garlic, growing your own lets you add different types to your meal planning.

 - Health Benefits: Garlic has documented health benefits.
-It can help boost the immune system, reduce high blood pressure, and has antibiotic and antifungal properties.
+It can help boost the immune system, reduce high blood pressure, and has antibiotic and anti-fungal properties.
 So it is a good idea to include garlic in your diet.